About professional training

 Looking at Alzheimer's and Dementia Disease Through the Eyes of the Person with Dementia

 This workshop presents information and training from the perspective of a person diagnosed with dementia disease, a caregiver and an aging adult.
 As the three old folks have a conversation, they will interact with the audience.
 You will also experience virtually living with aging and cognitive issues.
 There is no charge but registration is required.
+Contact Mary Ann Johnson, Program Director, at email@example.com for more information.
 Future workshops TBA.

 24-Hour Activities Training Program for Activity Coordinators

 This training is designed to provide instruction for activity coordinators who provide services to residents/participants with dementia in assisted living facilities or adult day care centers.
 Activity coordinators for special care units can meet requirements in section 22 VAC 40-72-1100 G 5 of the Standards for Licensed Assisted Living Facilities (40-hours of training in adult group activities/recognizing and assessing activity needs to residents) by completing this 24-hour program, the first 11 hours of "Building Your Skills for Dementia Care: A Person Centered Approach" training offered by the Alzheimer's Association and a 5-hour pre-requisite assignment.
 The 5-hour prerequisite asignment is required of all training participants and will be sent to participants upon registration.
 The assignment must be completed and brought to the first day of training or the participant will not be allowed to attend.
 There will be no exceptions.
 Cost is $50 per person for 24-hour activities training and lunch each day.
 This program is presented by the Alzheimer's Association and Virginia Department of Social Services, Division of Licensing Programs.
-Future training TBA.
+Next training will be held at Markel Plaza, 4600 Cox Road, Glen Allen, VA 23060.
+Click here for registration form.

 The Alzheimer's Association can also provide in-service training for your staff on the following topics: